NCI-Agency/anet/README.md

 ## Setting up your development environment
 This repository is structured in two main, disparate components: the frontend and the backend.
 The frontend is a react.js based JavaScript application that communicates with the backend via XMLHttpRequest (ajax).
-The backend is a Java application based the Dropwizard framework that runs on a JVM and utilizes Microsoft SQL Server for its database.
+The backend is a Java application based on the Dropwizard framework that runs on a JVM and utilizes Microsoft SQL Server for its database.

 We recommend reading through the documentation in the following order: